cloudmesh-community/fa18-523-60/project-report/report.md

           ])
 ```

-From the results we can conclude that the best category is again
-*Design*, which is in line with the results from the previous
-query.

 ![Average Metrics by Category](images/q10.JPG){#fig:avgmetrbycat}

 Although querying in MongoDB is relatively simple, the team had
-concluded that compared to Python it is less user-friendly,
+concluded that compared to Python the output results are less
-which is in line with Python's flexible programming nature.
+attractive and the overall usage is less friendly.

 ## Conclusion

-We were able to deploy successful python application that
-can run on cloud services  using MongoDB as stable backend.
-We observed the performance is slightly better on DigitalOcean / Amazon platform(44 Seconds)
-That has dedicated memory and cpu and more customization options while
-that MongoDB Atlas cluster it took around 96 seconds , there are various factors to consider while
-benchmarking the performance like load , dedicated resources such as cpu , memory plays a role
-each platoform has its own advantages such as ease of use, customization to the environments
-however most importantly we used minimal cost approach and ran the code on free tiers
-that are available.
-Each year the number of failed projects were more than successful
-36% project success rate
-Technology      Games   Publishing    Music   Film & Video    Top Categories
-2014 had more successful project than any other year
-While 2015 has highest number suspended projects.
-Overall 2011 seen highest success rate.
-Technology sector received highest pledged Amount followed by Design and Games
-Warmer months more projects gets launched and then drop in fall
-Austria , China , Netherland are top countries for generating pledged Amount
-Avg duration for successful project was less than 30 days.
-45 upper limit for for max project length.
-with ML methods we were able to predict the success and failure of the project based
-on extracting features such as goal,backers,categories and duration
-however we believe this can be extended with more feature engineering
-and may sponsors to fund projects that are more likely to be successful and keep encouraging
-the startups.
+In this project, our team was able to deploy a successful
+Python application that has the capability of running on
+various cloud services using MongoDB as a stabile backend.
+The team had observed that the performance was better on
+DigitalOcean and Amazon platforms (44 seconds) which have
+a dedicated memory and CPU, as well are more costumization
+options, compared to the MongoDB Atlas cluster where it took
+96 seconds to run the aforementioned Python script.
+Various
+factors need to be taken into consideration when benchmarking
+performance on different services.
+Some of them include load
+and dedicated resources such as CPU and memory, which play a
+very important role.
+Overall, we have concluded that each
+platform has its own advantages such as ease of use,
+customization of the environments, however, one of the
+very important aspects also includes the cost of the offered
+services.
+Our team had used the minimal cost approach in this
+project, and ran the code on the available free tier level
+services, which could have also affected the performance.
+When it comes to the crowdfunding data, we have found that
+the overall success rate of the *Kickstarter* projects in the
+2009-2018 time frame was 36%, and that each year, the number of
+failed projects was much higher compared to their successful
+counterparts.
+We had also identified the most successful
+categories - *Technology*, *Games*, *Publishing*, *Music*,
+*Film & Video*.
+From those categories, *Technology*  and *Games*
+were among the categories with the highest amount of pledged funds,
+including *Design*.
+The highest number of successful projects
+was achieved in 2014 while the number of suspended projects
+was the highest in 2015.
+Overall, 2011 was the year of the
+highest success rate.
+By conducting the monthly time series
+analysis, we had identified certain trends where we could see
+that warmer months yieled more project launchs while the
+colder months were sub-sequentially less project heavy.
+Although the platform was created in the United States,
+countries such as Austria , China, and Netherland shown
+to be the top countries for generating pledged funds.
+Project duration was also analyzed and the team had concluded
+that the average duration of the successful projects was less
+than 30 days, while the upper limit for the maximum project
+length was 45 days.
+Moreover, thanks to our implemented
+machine learning methods, we were able to predict the
+success and failer of the projects based on the extracted
+features such as goal, backers, categories, and duration.
+However, we also believe this model can be expanded with
+additional feature engineering and stimulate sponsors to
+fund projects that are more likely to be successful with
+the sole purpose of keep encouraging the start-ups.

 ## Acknowledgement

-The authors would like to thank the Big Data Applications and Analytics(I-523) course
+The authors would like to thank the Big Data Applications and
-teaching staff, mainly professor Gregor von Laszewski for their support and
+Analytics (I-523) course teaching staff, mainly professor
+Gregor von Laszewski for their support and guidance during
-guidance during this project.
-Also, we would also like to extend
+this project.
+Also, we would also like to extend our
-our appreciation to Kaggle for providing us with the kickstarter projects dataset
+appreciation to Kaggle for providing us with the *Kickstarter
-, and to other online sources for allowing us to gather
+Projects* dataset, as well as to other online sources
+for allowing us to gather meaningful insights and
-meaningful insights and programming support.
+programming support.

 ## Workbreakdown

 ### Nishad Tupe
-Project design, cloud architecture and implementation research
+- Project design, cloud architecture and implementation research
-MongoDB Atlas, Digital Ocean Cloud VM set up
+- MongoDB Atlas, Digital Ocean Cloud VM set up
-Bash script MongoDB installation and Import
+- Bash script MongoDB installation and Import
-Python coding, Data Analysis of Cloud VM's.
+- Python coding, Data Analysis of Cloud VM's.

 ### Vishal Bhoyar
-Project requirements and design research
+- Project requirements and design research
-Exploratory Analysis of data
+- Exploratory Analysis of data
-Amazon Cloud VM set up.
+- Amazon Cloud VM set up.
-PyMongo research
+- PyMongo research

 ### Izolda Fetko
-Project dataset and literature research
+- Project dataset and literature research
-Testing MongoDB Queries on Cloud VM's
+- Testing MongoDB Queries on Cloud VM's
-MongoDB Aggregation framework research
+- MongoDB Aggregation framework research
-Python Time Series Analysis
+- Python Time Series Analysis

 ## Nishad Tupe, Vishal Bhoyar, Izolda Fetko
-Performance benchmarking
+- Performance benchmarking
-Project Papers
+- Project Papers